 Concerned About Tick Prevention While Hiking?

-Tick prevention while hiking is important to keep in mind!
+Preventing and avoiding ticks while hiking is important to keep in mind!
 From the first hint of Spring, our feet get itchy to hit the trail.
 As the world turns green, it calls us to come out and play in the wonder of nature unfolding.
 Life is fresh and new…and crawling with ticks.
+Learn how to prevent and avoid ticks while hiking below!

 Ticks: The Ticking Time Bomb